cozycodegh/cordova-plugin-ads/docs/banner.md

 ```

 ## Description:
- - show a banner ad at the bottom of the app screen
+ - show a banner ad at the top or bottom of the app screen
+ - by default the ad size is "banner", 320x50, and the ad position is at the bottom of the screen
  - use after the start up of the device (`onDeviceReady`)

 ## Parameters:
-` - Google AdMob id for a banner ad ` <br>
+- `Google AdMob id` - for a banner ad <br>
-can be `"test"` for test ads, and ad string (`"ca-app-pub-4029587076166791/6431168058"`), or an ad_id object:
+can be `"test"` for test ads, or normally an ad string (`"ca-app-pub-4029587076166791/6431168058"`), or an ad_id object:
 ```
 var admob_ids = {
     'android' : {